stormpath/express-stormpath/docs/source/protect_api.rst

 Secure the API
 ====================

-The project generator created a simple API for us, it is an Express.js application.
+The project generator created a simple API for us.
+It is an Express.js application.
 It serves a list of things at ``/api/things`` (you saw this when you ran ``grunt serve`` for the first time, they were listed on the home page of the application).
 We will use Stormpath to secure this simple API